 UCAM coaches are from a variety of educational backgrounds, but all have a focus on student success.
 Each of our coaches is either currently a certified coach or is nearing completion of their certification.

-Jessica Foster - Academic Coach
+Jessie Foster - Academic Coach

 Jade Severson - Academic Coach